 Then, while you’re sipping chamomile milk or a chamomile lavender latte, inhale one of these essential oil diffuser blends for sleep to help you wind down.
 Or try making your own melatonin gummies for a natural sleep aid.

 Purchase Well Being: Recipes and Rituals to Realign the Body and Mind on Amazon.

 - Small saucepan

-- Set a saucepan over a medium heat and add the almond milk, water, chamomile flowers (or tea), vanilla, honey (if using bee pollen, add later) and any elevational extras.
+- Set a saucepan over a medium heat and add the almond milk, water, chamomile flowers (or tea), vanilla, honey (if using bee pollen, add later), and any elevational extras.

-- Bring to the boil and then simmer for 5–10 minutes.
+- Bring to the boil, and then simmer for 5–10 minutes.

-- Strain into a blender, add the linseeds and bee pollen, if using, and blend on a high speed for 30 seconds.
+- Strain into a blender, add the linseeds and bee pollen (if using), and blend on a high speed for 30 seconds.